SiqiWang666/HelloInternet/c/README.md

 Launch terminal (seperate sessions on one machine) and compile the file: `gcc hellosrvC.c -o server` and `gcc helloC.c -o client`.

 To connect the C client to a server, ensure that the server is running first before running client.
-Run the server side: `./server`.
-Then run the client: `./client`.
+Run the server: `./server <port>` with argument of the port server is listening.
+Then run the client: `./client <ip> <port>` with arguments of server ip and port.

-## Relavant Functions
+## Relavant Socket API

 ### Creating a Socket